tinyctl.dev

 Pricing: Available on the Snowflake Marketplace.
 See omnata.com for current pricing.

 Limitations: Snowflake-only (does not support BigQuery, Redshift, or other warehouses).
-Smaller destination library than Hightouch or Census.
+Smaller destination library than Hightouch or Fivetran Activations.

 5. Rudderstack Reverse ETL